alinnman/kasiski/README.md

 # kasiski
 Contains a python implementation of Kasiski's attack vs the Vigenère cipher.
 Simple code which can be used for demonstration/education etc. For more information see https://en.wikipedia.org/wiki/Kasiski_examination

+Also see Introduction to Modern Cryptography (Katz & Lindell, CRC Press), page 12 (ISBN: 978-0815354369 )

 Currently it only works for Swedish text since it depends on a language sample.
 (Kasiski's attack is based on statistical analysis).

 ### Contents